yuansfer/yuansfer-mobile-sdk-android/README.md

         //Upload the nonce and deviceData to the server }
 ````
-Braintree payment can be initiated by obtaining the client token from the backend server or using a constant merchant authorization code，But before google pay payment is started, it needs to check whether google pay service is available
+* Braintree payment can be initiated by obtaining the client token from the backend server or using a constant merchant authorization code，But before google pay payment is started, it needs to check whether google pay service is available
 ````
 // Bind Google Pay, check whether google pay service is available YSAppPay.getInstance().bindGooglePay(T activity, String authorization)

 // Unbind Google Pay YSAppPay.getInstance().unbindGooglePay(T activity)

 // Start Google Pay YSAppPay.getInstance().startGooglePay(T activity, YSGooglePayItem googlePayItem)

 // Start Drop-in UI Payment YSAppPay.getInstance().startDropInPayment(T activity, String authorization
             , DropInRequest dropInRequest)

 ````
-For detailed instructions, please refer to Demo usage examples
+* For detailed instructions, please refer to Demo usage examples.

 ### Other instructions